An Alabama woman is doing well after the latest experimental pig kidney transplant

 “It’s like a new beginning,” Looney, 53, told The Associated Press.
 Right away, “the energy I had was amazing.
 To have a working kidney — and to feel it — is unbelievable.”

-Looney’s surgery marks an important step as scientists get ready for formal studies of xenotransplantation expected to begin next year, said Dr. Robert Montgomery of NYU Langone Health, who led the highly experimental procedure.
+Looney’s surgery marks an important step as scientists get ready for formal studies of xenotransplantation expected to begin next year, said Dr. Robert Montgomery of NYU Langone Health, who led the highly experimental procedure on Nov.
+25.

-Looney is recuperating well after her transplant, which was announced Tuesday.
-She was discharged from the hospital just 11 days after surgery to continue recovery in a nearby apartment although temporarily readmitted this week while her medications are adjusted.
-Doctors expect her to return home to Alabama in three months.
+On Tuesday, NYU announced that Looney is recuperating well.
+She was discharged from the hospital just 11 days after surgery although she was temporarily readmitted this week to adjust her medications.
+Doctors expect her to return home to Gadsden, Alabama, in three months.
 If the pig kidney were to fail, she could begin dialysis again.

 More than 100,000 people are on the U.S. transplant list, most who need a kidney.
 Thousands die waiting and many more who need a transplant never qualify.
 Now, searching for an alternate supply, scientists are genetically altering pigs so their organs are more humanlike.

 Looney donated a kidney to her mother in 1999.
-Later a complication during pregnancy caused high blood pressure that damaged her remaining kidney, which eventually failed.
+Later pregnancy complications caused high blood pressure that damaged her remaining kidney, which eventually failed.
 It’s incredibly rare for living donors to develop kidney failure although those who do are given extra priority on the transplant list.

 But Looney couldn't get a match — she had developed antibodies abnormally primed to attack another human kidney.
 Tests showed she’d reject every kidney donors have offered.